-- 7.5.
-Official result sheets for Jumping must be sent to ESNZ Jumping by 5pm on the business day immediately following the Event. - 7.6.
-The publicity results form must be sent to the publicity officer as listed in the Jumping Show Dates Card.

-- 8.1.
-The sponsor of a Series will have naming rights to that Series e.g. The XYZ Six Year Old Breeding Series. - 8.2.
+- 7.4.
+Results for Series classes, must be sent to the Jumping Sport Administrator by 5pm on the business day immediately following the Event to: E-Mail: ESNZ Jumping - jumping@nzequestrian.org.nz - 7.5.
+Results for publicity must be sent to the publicity officer as listed on the ESNZ website. - 8.
+Sponsorship Requirements - 8.1.
+The sponsor of a Series will have naming rights to that Series e.g. The XYZ Six-Year-Old Breeding Series. - 8.2.
 Provision must be made to display all sponsor's flags during the Series competition.
 ESNZ Jumping will supply the flags. - 8.3.
 The sponsor's logo must be displayed in the event programme and schedule.
-Logos are available from the ESNZ office.
+Logos are available from the ESNZ website or office.
 These logos can be sent by email. - 8.4.
 The sponsor of a Series may supply a sponsored obstacle which must, if available, be used in the particular sponsor's Series Competition. - 8.5.
 Organising Committees may contract with individual show sponsors for a Series Competition or the entire Show.
 However, these sponsors must not be named on series classes where they would be in direct competition with the national series sponsors.
-For all publication purposes the series sponsor must be listed first e.g. Series Sponsor/Local Sponsor Six Year Old Breeding Series. - 8.6.
+For all publication purposes the series sponsor must be listed first e.g. Series Sponsor/Local Sponsor Six-Year-Old Breeding Series. - 8.6.
 It is a requirement of ESNZ Jumping that in the first instance a National Sponsor targeting a specific show be offered by the local Jumping group the opportunity of being the main sponsor including naming rights.
 Should that offer be declined then naming rights can be offered to a competitor company but with the ESNZ Jumping National Sponsor still retaining the right to be a trade exhibitor albeit in a lesser capacity.